htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 1. All *local* paths start with a `./`.
 These paths are local to the document being converted.
 When converting a directory tree, the current directory is being prepended to the path minus the `./`.

+    On the Windows operating system, a *local* path starts with `.\`.
+Note that backslashes might need escaping, like `.\\`.
 2.  *Global* paths start with a `/`.
 These paths are resolved as is.
+On the Windows operating system, a *global* path starts with a letter followed by a colon and a backslash, for example `C:\`.
+Note that backslashes might need escaping, like `.\\`.
 3. Paths *relative* to the *pandocomatic data directory* do not start with a `./` nor a `/`.
 These paths are resolved by prepending the path to the *pandocomatic data directory*.
 These come in handy for defining general